thoni-miguel/thoni-miguel/README.md

 Currently working with **Java**, mainly using **Spring Boot**.
 Exploring **Python** and **TypeScript** for personal (or better yet, freelance) projects!

-🤖 Let me know if you need a bot or script to make life easier.
+🤖 Let me know if you need a bot or script to make your life easier.